-We do, we ask ourselves many times if there is any oud in the perfume
+We do, we ask ourselves many times if there is any oud in the perfume.

-Because, oud (oudh) oil itself has many versions, and types, depending on where it is from, its grade (cultivated or wild, the infected level: light, medium, or heavy, sometimes good quality one is known as incense grade or sinking grade wood) the apparatus (distillation method), the craftsmanship, All matters
+Because, oud (Oudh) oil itself has many versions, and types, depending on where it is from, its grade (cultivated or wild, the infected level: light, medium, or heavy, sometimes good quality one is known as incense grade or sinking grade wood) the apparatus (distillation method), the craftsmanship, All matters

-In addition, there are some synthetic ouds in the market which did an impressive job in mimicking the dry down note of Oud.
+Besides, there are some synthetic ouds in the market which did an impressive job in mimicking the dry down note of Oud.
 Honestly, we tried them and were surprised by the effect of them in a perfume.

-Recently, the below article from Makeupvalley, contains a link to us
+Recently, the below article from Makeupvalley contains a link to us.

-As expected, there are several descriptions, and most of them reflect accurately in some way as each of the users experienced different types of oud.
+As expected, there are several descriptions, and most of them reflect accurately in some way as each of the users experienced different types of Oud.

-The below perfume is a good example, the initial reaction of someone not having Middle Easterner background would be "Oh my God, it was unbearable,... smell like poo poo.." but after a few minutes, the "not so pleasant" smell vaporised and turned into something more acceptable.
-This perfume oil contains real oud but the real question is: "what type of oud smell are you after?"
+The below perfume is a good example.
+The initial reaction of someone not having Middle Easterner background would be "Oh my God, it was unbearable,... smell like poo poo.." but after a few minutes, the "not so pleasant" smell vaporised and turned into something more acceptable.
+This perfume oil contains real Oud, but the real question is: "what type of oud smell are you after?"

 An experienced user, "heperd" had pointed that out nicely:

 " Companies claim all kinds of notes, though, and notes do not equal ingredients.
 No one is going to put in even 0.01% real oud and not tell you about it.
-Perfumer companies are trying to make money so they will SPECIFICALLY TELL YOU THAT THE FRAGRANCE CONTAINS REAL OUD.
+Perfumer companies are trying to make money, so they will SPECIFICALLY TELL YOU THAT THE FRAGRANCE CONTAINS REAL OUD.
 It would be the main selling point.
-The MFK rep is a salesperson and SAs will lie to you face for a sale.
-None of the MFK marketing says that there is real oud in the frags because there is none.
+The MFK rep is a salesperson, and SAs will lie to your face for sale.
+None of the MFK marketing says that there is real Oud in the frags because there is none.
 If Amouage or Montale had real Oud, then everyone would know.
 They would also cost at least twice as much.

 " Very interesting question.
 I have spent a lot of time with real oud oils, oud chips, Oud based Colognes.
 I would love to help everyone here with scientifically valid points.

 1. Oud Testing is a REAL challenge.
-The only proper method to test it is to get a gas analysis but you need an expert to decode the array of aroma molecules present in the agar oil structure.
+The only proper method to test it is to get a gas analysis, but you need an expert to decode the array of aroma molecules present in the agar oil structure.
 But that is the only method.

 2. Agarwood (Aquilaria tree and all its species) is an endangered resource.
 There is a strict regulation or complete ban on its usage just like Sandalwood.

-5. Cultivated/Organic agarwood farms are coming up like APC, Singapore/Malaysia which is the artificially cultured wood for usage in perfumery due to high demands.
-One such company using it is Fragrance du Bois and their scents are very costly.
+5. Cultivated/Organic agarwood farms are coming up like APC, Singapore/Malaysia, which is the artificially cultured wood for usage in perfumery due to high demands.
+One such company using it is Fragrance du Bois, and their scents are very costly.
 They declare real oud usage confidently.

 Considering all these factors and also taking into perspective the huge demand and production of Oud perfumes, you can choose to believe the version of the story that comes with your bottle :-).
-I on the other use my nose to judge.
+I, on the other use my nose to judge.
 I love exploring fragrances as a hobby.
 I hope my experiences will help the ones reading it.
 Thank you all."

 You can read all, as there were many opinions on sound evidence.